Previous

 About the work

 The gorilla Bokito was born in the Berlin zoo on March 14, 1996.
-Mother M’ Penzi cared for Bokito insufficiently, and he was therefore raised by humans.
+Mother M’ Penzi did not care for Bokito sufficiently, and he was therefore raised by humans.

-Gorillas are seriously threatened in their survival by poachers (bushmeat), the Ebola virus, and the loss of their habitat.
-In 2022, it was estimated that only about 330,000 gorillas live in the wild.
+Gorillas are critically endangered in their existence due to poachers (bushmeat), the Ebola virus, and the loss of their habitat.
+In 2022, it is estimated that only around 330,000 gorillas live in the wild.

 Specifications